mehulagg/gitlab/doc/development/code_review.md

 You can and should check the maintainer’s availability in their profile.
 If the maintainer recommended by the roulette is not available, choose someone else from that list.

 It is responsibility of the author of a merge request that the merge request is reviewed.
-If it stays in `ready for review` state too long it is recommended to assign it to a specific reviewer.
+If it stays in `ready for review` state too long it is recommended to add a specific reviewer.

 #### List of merge requests ready for review

-Developers who have capacity can regularly check the list of [merge requests to review](https://gitlab.com/groups/gitlab-org/-/merge_requests?state=opened&label_name%5B%5D=workflow%3A%3Aready%20for%20review) and assign any merge request they want to review.
+Developers who have capacity can regularly check the list of [merge requests to review](https://gitlab.com/groups/gitlab-org/-/merge_requests?state=opened&label_name%5B%5D=workflow%3A%3Aready%20for%20review) and add yourself as a reviewer of any merge request they want to review.

 ### Reviewing a merge request